Vheissu/hive-stream/README.md

 ## Configuration

 The `Streamer` object can accept an object of configuration values which are all optional.
-However, some operations like transfering Hive Engine tokens or other operations on the blockchain that are not READ ONLY, will require the active key and/or posting keys supplied as well as a username.
+However, some operations like transferring Hive Engine tokens or other operations on the blockchain that are not READ ONLY, will require the active key and/or posting keys supplied as well as a username.

 The `BLOCK_CHECK_INTERVAL` value is how often to check for new blocks or in cases of error or falling behind, to poll for new blocks.
-It is advisable you keep this as the default 1000ms value which is one second.
+You should keep this as the default 1000ms value which is one second.
 This allows you to account for situations where blocks fall behind the main block.

 The `BLOCKS_BEHIND_WARNING` value is a numeric value of the number of blocks your API will fall behind from the master before warning to the console.